MikeBild/graphql-pouch/doc/custom-functions.md

 # Custom Query and Mutation functions

 Sometimes it's necessary to extend GraphQL-Pouch's base functionality with your own project specific implementations.
+Use custom function for:

+* Fetch data from third-party data source e.g. RESTful services, Databases, etc.
+* Mutation query Input-Validation
+* Data query filters/ordering
+* Data query transformations e.g. cleansing or enhancements
+* Forwarding mutation commands to your Backends
+* Business logic implementations
+* etc.

 There are two different depth levels to enhance GraphQL-Pouch to replace existing or define new queries and mutations.

 * [Register custom functions via CLI](#register-custom-functions-via-cli)
 * [Use GraphQL-Pouch as a NPM-Module](npm-module.md)